 However, how cool or appealing this extremely ultra-light packing way sounds, most of us need at least one bag when we travel and the question is how to keep it light so that you can add that #minimaltraveler hashtags to your awesome social media travel posts.

-There are many good reasons for being a travel minimalist; it's so liberating not to carry around a whole lot of luggage, you'll definitely save big bucks on baggage fees, you'll start discovering the new destination while people are still waiting for their luggage at the baggage carousel and most important travel light is so much better for the environment.
+There are many good reasons for being a travel minimalist; it's so liberating not to carry around a whole lot of luggage, you'll definitely save big bucks on luggage fees, you'll start discovering the new destination while people are still waiting for their luggage at the luggage carousel and most important travel light is so much better for the environment.

 Here are our top 10 tips for ultralight packing in 2019